 I talk a lot, and I’m often invited to do so by folks in industry (BBC, Walmart, Pinterest, eBay, Farfetch) and academia (SIRIP, CiE, KDD, Stanford).

-I am currently an Adj.
-Professor of ML at NYU, which is mostly notable because it is the only job I ever had that my parents (sort of) understand.
+I’m currently a proud NLP advisor for Civic Eagle, and also Professor of ML at NYU, which is mostly notable because it is the only job I ever had that my parents (sort of) understand.

 Selected talks, papers and datasets are highlighted (for the brave reader) at the very end of this page.

-I have an ongoing project with Federico Bianchi (and friends) on behavioral testing for recommender systems: RecList spawned a popular open source package, a CIKM competition, hours of English-with-an-Italian-accent (e.g. this), and a paper at WWW 2022.
+RecList is a testing library for recommender systems: RecList spawned a popular open source package, a CIKM competition, and a paper at WWW 2022.
 RecList successfully raised funds from MLOps companies to sponsor its open development.

-Having built end-to-end systems at garage, scale-up and IPO scale, I had the privilege of making a lot of mistakes in most parts of the DataOps and MLops stack.
-To share my learnings, I introduced the “reasonable scale ML” in a series of repositories and articles (“You don’t need a bigger boat”).
+Having built end-to-end systems at garage, scale-up and IPO scale, I had the privilege of making a lot of mistakes in DataOps and MLops.
+To share my learnings, I introduced the Reasonable Scale ML in “You don’t need a bigger boat” (and related articles).

-Current interests: ML testing, developing in the Modern Data Stack, improving SQL (?).
+Current interests: ML testing, developing in the Modern Data Stack.

 My recent research is in (mostly) applied and (sometimes) theoretical topics at the intersection of language, learning and retrieval.

-I am co-organizer of SIGIR eCom, I’ve been involved in several NLP events in various roles (COLING, ECONLP, ECNLP, EMNLP) and my work has been presented in venues such as NAACL, WWW, RecSys: our work on cognitively-inspired query embeddings won the Best Paper Award at NAACL 21.
+I am co-organizer of SIGIR eCom, Industry Sponsorship Chair for CIKM 2022, and I’ve been involved in organizing many NLP events (COLING, ECONLP, ECNLP, EMNLP).
+My work has been presented in venues such as NAACL, WWW, RecSys: our work on cognitively-inspired query embeddings won the Best Paper Award at NAACL 21.

 In previous lives, I managed to get a Ph.D., work for a professional basketball team, simulate a pre-Columbian civilization and give an academic talk on videogames (among others improbable “achievements”).